 Additional comparable forms of abuse that do not cause permanent somatic harm and are mainly psychological can involve the following: burying the victim alive, gang rape, forced prostitution, mocked execution, and waterboarding.
 In all of these cases, the abuse is inflicted on the mental core of the person.

 The consequences of cruel sexual abuse and somatic damage are often life-threatening.
-A victim of such abuse is likely to develop a severe degree of multiple personality and complex dissociative disorders, including hysteria, bipolar disorder, and borderline personality disorder within a relatively short time.
+A victim of such abuse is likely to develop a severe degree of multiple personality and complex dissociative disorders, including hysteria, synesthesia, bipolar disorder, and borderline personality disorder within a relatively short time.
 She may attempt or commit suicide.
 If she survives, she often develops additional psychosomatic or neurodegenerative illnesses in adulthood.

 DURATION OF ABUSE

 There is a strong body of evidence indicating that children before the age of 3 years are the most vulnerable to be abused and the least able to disclose their abuse to others.
 Such children may have venereal diseases in their throats because of oral penetration.
 Or the children may have venereal diseases at their genitals because of genital rubbing by the abuser's penis or vulva.
 The children may suffer from various allergies and may be highly susceptible to common illnesses because their immune system is weakened by the abusive experiences.
 In response to the traumas, some children may develop psychosomatic illnesses and die before they reach school age.
 Others may survive, but are left with permanent damage to their affect, reason, or sensory abilities.